coatyio/coaty-examples/remote-operations/js/README.md

 `coaty.example.remoteops.switchLights` and maintaining the received results in an event log data structure.

+Note that operation parameters for Call-Return events should always be validated by the receiving parties (CallEvent data by the `LightController` and ReturnEvent data by the `ControlController`).

-The local communication flow between these two controllers and their corresponding Angular view components (`LightComponent`, `ControlComponent`) is modelled using RxJS observables.
+The local communication flow between a controller and its corresponding Angular view component (`LightComponent`, `ControlComponent`) is modelled using RxJS observables.
 Observables can be efficiently handled inside Angular view templates using the `async` pipe.

 Agent configuration parameters are contained in a central config file named `agent.config.json` located in the `src/assets/config/` folder of the project.